DLR-MO/OSN-SDR/README.md

 ### Add airport timezones
 To add the timezone information to each airport run

 ``
 python augment_airports.py
 ``

 ### Identify Layovers and add them to the SDRs

 ``
 python combine_sdr_osn.py --model [model_name]
 ``

+### Prepare normalised dataset
+Prepare a datasets based on the desired features from the layover information.
+A training and test set are created with a 90%-10% split.

+``
+python prepare_datasets.py
+``